 // What is your biggest goal in life and how will you accomplish it?

 Being the best mother I can be –– is my biggest goal in life.
 I will accomplish my goal by learning from my mistakes that I have made throughout the years and growing from them.
 I also try to reflect a lot on how my mom raised me.
 She raised me to be a strong woman.
 So, I try to take some of her own parenting styles and incorporate them into mine. - GGH

 CONNECTIVITY CONTRIBUTORS REACTIONS

-Long Island –– home to polo-shirts, golfing, and white BMWs –– or that was the vision I had in mind before reading the interview conducted by Global Girlhood’s Jaqueline Montanno with Dianna Batalla.
+Long Island –– home to polo shirts, golfing, and white BMWs –– or that was the vision I had in mind before reading the interview conducted by Global Girlhood’s Jaqueline Manetta with Dianna Batalla.
 While reading Dianna’s story, I was immersed in her vividly rich world that quickly dissipated any of my preconceived notions.
 I couldn’t help but notice her resilience and openness.
-She reminded me of the kind of womxn I aspire to be.
-I initially expected to hear a great deal about the limitations placed upon her, as a Latinx womxn.
+She reminded me of the kind of woman I aspire to be.
+I initially expected to hear a great deal about the limitations placed upon her as a Latinx woman.
 I was happily surprised to hear that this was not the case for Dianna.
 Rather, she found that her background actually proved to be a tool that equipped her with strengths in life – perhaps a result of her stunningly positive attitude.
-This perspective also goes to show how there is no one, unforgiving archetype for any group of people.
+This perspective also goes to show how there is no unforgiving archetype for any group of people.
 It is important to step away from ubiquitous monoliths that depreciate unique individuals into a monotonous collective.
 Dianna’s version of Long Island and being Latinx in Long Island reaffirmed this for me.